 The following are the steps you must take in order to enter the Exit Date:

 You will be taken to a new page where you must input your birth date, date of joining, and date of exit.
 If your departure date is before the 15th of the month, refer to the date on your resignation letter.

 If you have a complaint about the EPFO’s services, you can file it online through the EPF grievance handling system.
 You can file a grievance, send a reminder, check the status of your complaint or grievance, upload your grievance paperwork, and even change your password using this system.

 An account holder can also lower their tax liability on premature withdrawal of their PF amount.
 Usually, withdrawals are liable for TDS.

-But, according to the revised PF withdrawal rules 2022, withdrawal of funds after minimum 5 years of service will attract no TDS.
+But, according to the revised EPF withdrawal rules 2022, withdrawal of funds after a minimum of 5 years of service will attract no TDS.

 Employee’s Provident Fund was already an attractive savings scheme, with the facility to transfer one’s EPF account with a UAN number, and with the provision to earn interest on the balance fund for up to 3 years without any contribution.
 The new withdrawal rules have made the system even more beneficial for individuals working in the organised sector, thanks to the provision to avail funds at an emergency basis.

 Yes.
 When you meet certain conditions, you can do so.

 Q2.
 Will I need the permission of my employer to withdraw my PF amount?

 According to the new norms, you can withdraw the amount without the employer’s permission.